 Sheet: Goes to another sheet in the spreadsheet.
 Tap the sheet you want to link to.
 In the Display field, enter the text you want readers to see.

-To verify the destination, tap Back, then tap the Open Link, Compose Email or Go to Sheet button.
+To verify the destination, tap Back, then tap the button for Open Link, Compose Email, Call or Go to Sheet.

 If you don’t need to verify the link, tap the sheet to close the controls.

-Tap the linked text (in a table cell, tap the table cell first, then tap the link).
+If the link is in a table cell, tap the table cell first, then tap the link button.